 Tourist Places in Rajasthan

-Udaipur is also called as the 'Venice of the East'.
-The city used to be the capital of Sisodiya Rajputs of Mewar.
-The palaces still look regally good and the Rajputana style architecture is dominant.
-The city is located in the foothills of Aravalli Mountain.
+Also known as the 'Venice of the East', Udaipur used to be the capital of Sisodiya Rajputs of Mewar.
+The palaces still look regally good and the Rajputana style of architecture is dominant.
+The city is located in the foothills of the Aravali mountains.
 There are many palaces, forts, temples and market places in the city which are counted as the tourist attractions of the city.
-The city is planned, and its people hospitable.
+The city is planned, and its people very hospitable.

 Jodhpur is the largest and second most populated city of Rajasthan.
 The other name of Jodhpur is the 'Sun City' for the sunny weather it has.
 The main attractions of the city are forts, palaces and the walled old city.

 The other name of Jaisalmer is the 'Golden City'.
-The city is located in the heart of Thar Desert.
+It is located in the heart of Thar Desert.
 The feature that makes the city unique is its architecture.
 In fact, the city itself is one of the largest forts in the world as it is completely walled.
-The top attractions of this city are Jaisalmer Fort, Bada Bagh, Patwon-ki-Haveli, Sam Sand Dunes, The Thar Heritage Museum, Gadisar Lake, Desert Nation Park and Silk Route Art Gallery.
+The top attractions of this city are Jaisalmer Fort, Bada Bagh, Patwon-ki-Haveli, Sam Sand Dunes, the Thar Heritage Museum, Gadisar Lake, Desert Nation Park and Silk Route Art Gallery.

-Popular for forts and food, Bikaner has also something which is very unique, windowpanes called "jharokhas".
-People who are fond of food and want to tickle their taste buds with authentic taste of Rajasthani food, must visit Bikaner.
+Popular for forts and food, Bikaner has also something which is very unique and it's the windowpanes called "jharokhas".
+People who are fond of food and want to tickle their taste buds with authentic taste of Rajasthani food must visit Bikaner.
 Apart from the food and forts, the temples of the city are equally notable.

 When people get to hear the name of this city, the first thing that comes to their mind is that of the annual camel festival.
-However, that is not the only asset the city has, it is also known for being the holy city and the only temple of Lord Brahma in the world is in Pushkar itself.
+The camel festival in Pushkar runs for five days, where people sell and buy livestock.
+However, that is not the only asset the city has; it is also known for being the holy city and the only temple of Lord Brahma in the world is in Pushkar itself.
 It is said that the Pushkar Lake was formed by the tears of Lord Shiva.
-The camel festival in Pushkar runs for five days, where people sell and buy livestock.

-Chittorgarh was once the capital of Mewar and birthplace of many historical figures like the Great Maharana Pratap and Hindu Saint, Meera Bai.
-There are many temples, forts and palaces in the city, and the architectural designs and artistic mastery are worth seeing here.
-One of the famous attractions of Chittorgarh is the Chittorgarh fort, which is considered as the largest fort in India.
+Chittorgarh was once the capital of Mewar and birthplace of many historical figures such as the great Maharana Pratap and Hindu saint, Meera Bai.
+There are many temples, forts and palaces in the city which boast extraordinary architectural designs and artistic mastery.
+One of the famous attractions of Chittorgarh is the Chittorgarh Fort, which is considered as the largest fort in India.

-The only hill station in Rajasthan, Mount Abu is a part of Sirohi district and located in the Aravalli mountain range.
+The only hill station in Rajasthan, Mount Abu is a part of Sirohi district and located in the Aravali mountain range.
 The place has a lot of historical as well as religious significance.
 Mount Abu's name has been mentioned as Arbuda Mountain in the Hindu epic Mahabharata.
-Unlike other places and cities of Rajasthan, Mount Abu is a place with relatively low temperatures.
+Unlike other places and cities of Rajasthan, Mount Abu experiences relatively low temperatures.